-Peter James Gravett serves as Secretary of the California Department of Veterans Affairs.
+Peter James Gravett served as Secretary of the California Department of Veterans Affairs through December 2014.
 Gravett retired with more than 40 years of military service in the U.S. Army and the California National Guard, including 35 in which he was a commissioned officer with service in numerous countries, including Central Europe, Western Europe, Asia and Central America.
 In 2006 he was selected by the Assistant Secretary of Defense to serve as the State Chair for the Southern California Employer Support of the Guard and Reserve (ESGR) Committee where he served until 2009.

 Before retiring from the Guard, he served as Commanding General of the 40th Infantry Division from 1999 to 2002.
 At that time he was promoted to Major General, becoming the first African-American National Guard division commander in the 225-year history of the National Guard in the United States.
 While in this command, Gravett served a dual assignment in Kiev, Ukraine with the Partnership for Peace Program.
 Previously, Gravett served as Assistant Division Commander from 1996, when he was promoted to Brigadier General, to 1999.
 His previous commands include Company, Battalion and Brigade levels.
 He also held key staff assignments at the same levels including serving as Division Chief of Staff.
 Throughout his career, Gravett has been presented with more than 20 awards and decorations including the Distinguished Service Medal and the Legion of Merit.